How to Prevent Speed Hacking & Speed Hacks in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Speed Hacking on Android apps using Appdome
+How to Implement Prevent Speed Hacking in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent Speed Hacking without an SDK or gateway: